 You can simply take 3-5 grams a day (about a teaspoon).
 “Loading” it or cycling it is unnecessary, and the timing (pre/post workout) is irrelevant.

-2. Whey Protein: I’d recommend you consume around 100-120 grams or so of protein per day.
+2. Whey Protein: I’d recommend you consume around 100-120 grams or so of protein per day (if you are dieting you should probably go higher, as protein requirements increase on a calorie deficit).
 You’ll hear others claim you need a lot more than that, but the real research just doesn’t support incredibly high protein intake (see also: How Much Protein).

 Anyway, the main advantage of protein supplements is convenience–it’s just easier than cooking.
 But you don’t have to use this supplement if you can get enough protein through your diet.